 Q. Can I still issue RCNs after my ATOL expires?

-A. If your licence is not renewed upon expiry, you are required to refund consumers for any forward bookings or transfer their booking to another ATOL holder.
+A. Only RCNs issued (in respect of cancelled ATOL bookings) between 10 March 2020 and 31 December 2020 inclusive are recognised by the Air Travel Trust, so after 31 December 2020, firms must not issue RCN's with the offer of ATOL Protection.
+If your licence is not renewed upon expiry, you are required to refund consumers for any forward licensable bookings or transfer their booking to another ATOL holder.

 Q. I have provided an incentive voucher along with the RCN, is the incentive ATOL